 Our share-based compensation plans allow for the issuance of a mix of stock options, restricted stock, stock appreciation rights, employee stock purchase rights and other stock unit awards.
 Other stock unit awards include restricted stock units ("RSUs") and deferred stock units ("DSUs").
 Stock options permit a holder to buy IDEXX stock upon vesting at the stock's price on the date the option was granted.
 An RSU is an agreement to issue shares of IDEXX stock at the time of vesting.
 DSUs are granted under our Executive Deferred Compensation Plan (the "Executive Plan") and non-employee Director Deferred Compensation Plan (the "Director Plan").
 DSUs may or may not have vesting conditions depending on the plan under which they are issued.
-We did not issue any restricted stock or stock appreciation rights during the years ended December 31, 2015, 2014 and 2013 nor were any restricted stock or stock appreciation rights outstanding as of those years ended.
-There were no material modifications to the terms of outstanding options, RSUs or DSUs during the years ended December 31, 2015, 2014 or 2013.
+We did not issue any restricted stock or stock appreciation rights during the years ended December 31, 2016, 2015 and 2014, nor were any restricted stock or stock appreciation rights during the years ended.
+There were no material modifications to the terms of outstanding options, RSUs or DSUs during the years ended December 31, 2016, 2015 or 2014.

 We primarily issue shares of common stock to satisfy stock option exercises and employee stock purchase rights and to settle RSUs and DSUs.
-We issue shares of treasury stock to settle certain RSUs and upon the exercise of certain stock options, which were not material for the years ended December 31, 2015, 2014 and 2013.
+We issue shares of treasury stock to settle certain RSUs and upon the exercise of certain stock options, which were not material for the years ended December 31, 2016, 2015 and 2014.
 The number of shares of common stock and treasury stock issued are equivalent to the number of awards exercised or settled.

 With the exception of employee stock purchase rights, equity awards are issued to employees and non-employee directors under the 2009 Stock Incentive Plan (the "2009 Stock Plan").
 Our Board of Directors has authorized the issuance of 19,900,000 shares of our common stock under this share-based incentive plan.
 Any shares that are subject to awards of stock options or stock appreciation rights will be counted against the share limit as one share for every share granted.
-Any shares that are issued other than stock options and stock appreciation rights will be counted against the share limit as two shares for every share granted.
+Any shares that are issued other than stock options and stock appreciation rights will be counted against the share limit as the share limit as two shares for every share granted.
 If any shares issued under our prior plans are forfeited, settled for cash or expire, these shares, to the extent of such forfeiture, cash settlement or expiration, will again be available for issuance under the 2009 Stock Plan.
-As of December 31, 2015, there were 12,538,049 remaining shares available for issuance under the 2009 Stock Plan.
+As of December 31, 2016, there were 11,711,752 remaining shares available for issuance under the 2009 Stock Plan.

 Employee stock purchase rights are issued under the 1997 Employee Stock Purchase Plan, under which we reserved and may issue up to an aggregate of 4,700,000 shares of common stock in periodic offerings.
-Under this plan, stock is sold to employees at a 15% discount off the closing price of the stock on the last day of each quarter.
+Under this plan, stock is sold to employees at a 15 percent discount off the closing price of the stock on the last day of each quarter.
 The dollar value of this discount is equal to the fair value of purchase rights recognized as share-based compensation.
-We issued 105,000, 93,000 and 110,000 shares of common stock in connection with the Employee Stock Purchase Plan during the years ended December 31, 2015, 2014 and 2013, respectively.
-As of December 31, 2015, there were 1,393,760 remaining shares available for issuance under the 1997 Employee Stock Purchase Plan.
+We issued 85,432, 105,000 and 93,000 shares of common stock in connection with the Employee Stock Purchase Plan during the years ended December 31, 2016, 2015 and 2014, respectively.
+As of December 31, 2016, there were 1,308,328 remaining shares available for issuance under the 1997 Employee Stock Purchase Plan.